Compare high interest savings accounts up to 6.00% p.a.

 What are the pros and cons of high interest savings accounts?

 A high interest rate account can help you reach your savings goals faster—whether that be a home loan deposit or an emergency fund.
-However, while there are advantages of this type of savings account, there are also disadvantages so it is a good idea to know what these are so you can choose a savings account that is going to suit your needs best.
+However, while there are obvious advantages there can be some disadvantages too.

 Pros